aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

      Click **Enable without databases**.

-     You can preview the created integration by selecting <ConsoleLabel name="overview"/>
+     To preview the created integration, from the sidebar, click <ConsoleLabel name="overview"/>.
-     from the sidebar.
 </TabItem>
 </Tabs>